franloza/BMML/README.md

 ##Logistic Regression Parameters
 * Normalize the data
 * Select default lambda parameter
+* Select the percentage of data to be used as training examples
 * Enable adjusting process (Selection of the best lambda parameter)
-* Select the percentage of data to be used as training examples
 * Select the default threshold (Minimum degree of certainty required)
+* Select the learning rate of the learning curves
+* Select maximum number of iterations in the training process
 * Select the percentage of data to be used as adjustment examples
 * Select the range of lambda values to be used in the adjustment process
-* Select the learning rate of the learning curves

 ##Neural Network Parameters
 * Normalize the data